xiix0/scam/README.md

-Things will be bright in P.M.
-A cop will shine a light in your face.
+Q:	How many college football players does it take to screw in a light bulb?
+A:	Only one, but he gets three credits for it.